 What should I discuss with my healthcare provider before taking famciclovir (Famvir)?

-Do not take famciclovir if you are allergic to penciclovir cream (Denavir).
+You should not take this medication if you are allergic to famciclovir or penciclovir cream (Denavir).

 - kidney disease;